 - Hardware: 5x Standard Freshwater setups (contact us for current pricing)

 You still need someone to manage the farm, of course.
 But that person is now spending their time on feeding, harvesting, maintenance, and business management instead of walking from pond to pond with test kits.
+The dedicated testing role disappears, and its working year is freed for work that actually grows the operation.

-Even if you keep a part-time tech for manual spot-checks and maintenance (smart idea, and weâll get to that), youâre saving significantly over three years.
+That is the real return: a full-time positionâs worth of labor redirected from a repetitive, error-prone chore to the tasks that improve yield and margins.
+Even if you keep a part-time tech for manual spot-checks and maintenance (smart idea, and weâll get to that), the bulk of that labor is recovered.

 The Omni Genesis controller handles 4 sensors per unit, which covers the standard freshwater setup (DO, pH, EC, ORP).
 If you want to add an ammonium sensor or chlorophyll sensor for algae bloom monitoring, youâd either upgrade to the Omni Exodus (6 ports) or add a second controller.